SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 Technical evaluations show that NOODEIA's memory system produced consistent, personalized responses that accurately referenced learner history.
 Furthermore, the system maintained low hallucination rates in tutoring interactions.
 This reliability demonstrates the system's capacity for providing grounded, evidence-based instruction.
 The multi-agent LangGraph pipeline coordinated four specialized components: router, planner, solver, and critic.
 Together, these components produce pedagogically sound responses.

-To evaluate the practical impact of NOODEIA on struggling learners' educational experiences, we conducted a user evaluation with participants at the Two By Two Learning Center in Champaign, Illinois and the University of Illinois at Urbana-Champaign, comparing NOODEIA with traditional tutoring methods as a baseline.
+To evaluate the practical impact of NOODEIA on struggling learners' educational experiences, we conducted a user evaluation with participants at The Two By Two Learning Center in Champaign, Illinois and the University of Illinois Urbana-Champaign, comparing NOODEIA with traditional tutoring methods as a baseline.
 The participants reported that NOODEIA helped them feel more confident (+144%), independent (+135%), and engaged (+120%) while perceiving faster learning (+113%).
 They valued that NOODEIA's Socratic approach guided them to discover solutions themselves rather than providing direct answers.
 By interacting with the memory-augmented AI tutor, learners received personalized scaffolding, built confidence through gamified progress tracking, and made meaningful progress on academic challenges.
 Overall, NOODEIA empowered exploratory learning.
 Students engaged with academic content more effectively and felt as if they were working with a tutor who truly understood their individual needs.

 Our contributions are as follows: